jeancsanchez/JcPlayer/README.md

 # [ UNSTABLE ]

 # JCPlayer
-A simple JCAudio player for Android that you can plugin to your apps quickly get JCAudio playback working.
+A simple JcAudio player for Android that you can plugin to your apps quickly get JcAudio playback working.

 ##Maven
 ```Gradle